ldalzotto/Engine/doc/docs/architecture_overview.md

 ## Main loop

 The main loop is composed of execution units.
 Execution units are step that trigger all dependant execution block in the order defined by the dependencies. <br/>
-For example, we can see that the Render system is updated when the following execution units are completed : Render allocation, Render middleware and the GPU buffer step.
+For example, we can see that the Render system is updated when the following execution units are completed : Render resource, Render middleware and the GPU buffer step.

 Some execution unit within the main loop are called "user logic".
 These execution units are hooks that the engine user can use to execute custom logic at this specific point.